Masamitsu1025/ruhmi-framework-mcu/install/README.md

 PS C:\work> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 PS C:\work> .venv\Scripts\Activate.ps1
 ```

-Copy the installaation file here.
+Copy the installation file under the install into the current folder.
+The file name may vary depending on the release version.
 ```
 C:\work\install\mera-2.3.2-cp310-cp310-win_amd64.whl
 ```

-where the versions may vary depending on the MERA release used.
 At this point MERA should be ready to use.
 You can confirm with the following example:

 ```